Can Candles Go Bad? Yes, and Here’s How to Fix That

 It’s essential to maintain your candles if you want to extend their life and ensure that they burn efficiently.
 You can enjoy a fragrant candle for longer or have a source of light when you need it most – in an emergency – by doing so.

-How Long do Candles Last?
+How Long Do Candles Last?

 Candles made of paraffin wax or beeswax do not die out.
 Even if the wax and wick have already been lit, they will burn for decades.
 Here are my favorite beeswax candles.